UffizziCloud/docs/docs/integrate-with-ci.md

 ## <a id="reusable-workflow"></a>Pass rendered compose file from cache to the reusable workflow

+Uffizzi publishes a GitHub Actions [reusable workflow](https://github.com/UffizziCloud/preview-action/blob/master/.github/workflows/reusable.yaml) that can be used to create, update, and delete on-demand test environments given a compose file.
+This reusable workflow will spin up the Uffizzi CLI on a GitHub Actions runner, which then opens a connection to the Uffizzi platform.

-In this final job, we'll login to the Uffizzi platform and `POST` the cached compose file from the previous step.
+In this final step, we'll pass the cached compose file from the previous step to this reusable workflow.
 In response, Uffizzi will create a test environment, and post the environment URL as a comment to your pull request issue.

-Uffizzi publishes a GitHub Actions [reusable workflow](https://github.com/UffizziCloud/preview-action/blob/master/.github/workflows/reusable.yaml) that can be used to create, update, and delete these on-demand test environments.
-This reusable workflow will spin up the Uffizzi CLI on a GitHub Actions runner, which then opens a connection to the Uffizzi platform.
 This workflow takes as input the following parameters:

   * `compose-file-cache-key`
   * `compose-file-cache-path`
   * `username`  - i.e. your Uffizzi username (See [next section](connect-to-uffizzi-cloud.md))
   * `server` - https://app.uffizzi.com or the Uffizzi endpoint if you are self-hosting (See [next section](connect-to-uffizzi-cloud.md))
   * `project` - A Uffizzi project ID (See [next section](connect-to-uffizzi-cloud.md))
+  * `UFFIZZI_PASSWORD` - your Uffizzi password stored as a GitHub Actions secret (See [next section](connect-to-uffizzi-cloud.md))

 === "GitHub Actions"